“You are going to live in chronic pain the rest of your life,” the doctor told me.

 I was devastated, but it also ignited a survival mode that motivated me to spend every ounce of physical, emotional, and spiritual strength for the following 1-½ weeks to work with my physical therapist to learn to walk with my walker down the hall, and to climb 10 stairs with a cane.
 I was relentless.

-Eleven months later, I sat in a pain specialist’s office to hear only despairing words.
-This stranger told me to accept the chronic pain.
+Eleven months later, I sat in a pain specialist’s office to hear only despairing words once again.
+After working so hard to progress from using a walker to a cane, trying to get out of bed 1 hr a day, and teaching myself how to get over panic attacks from medical procedures and relentless pain, this stranger told me to accept the chronic pain.
 I would never achieve my dream of living pain-free.

 My dream was my talisman.
 I prayed and pleaded to it every day and night.
 I wanted my life back, myself back.
 The doctors’ words stabbed my heart, but it was also what I needed to hear.
 Suddenly I was forced to confront my biggest fear–living in pain forever.
 Fears transformed into proactive anger.
 He had no right to define my future, my fate.
 I became determined to prove this doctor and all my other doctors wrong.
 I decided then and there that I would live a “normal” life without pain and without pain medications.